RachelKellam/AutoML-MLADS2019/MLADS-guide.md

 ## Setup

 Complete the following experiment set-up to prepare for the workshop
-1. Go to https://ml.azure.com and click "Sign in"
+1. Go to https://ml.azure.com and click "Sign in".
-1. Using the credentials given to you by a moderator, sign in to the studio.
+>If you registered for the workshop online, sign in with your alias.
+Otherwise please see  proctor to help you get started

 1. Click the `Start Now` button in the **Notebooks** pane.